-Since 2003, HUD has required continuums across our nation to report the number of people who are homeless at a particular time of the year (in the last 10 days of January).
+Since 2003, HUD has required continuums across our nation to report the number of people who are homeless at a particular time of the year (in the last week of January).
 The annual homeless count facilitates the need for continuums to collect data and report on the number of homeless.
-The data is used for (1) housing and service planning, (2) demonstrating need, (3) raising public awareness, (4) accurately identifying the needs population, e.g. chronically homeless, and (5) measuring performance in reducing/ending homelessness.
+The data is used for (1) housing and service planning, (2) demonstrating need, (3) raising public awareness, (4) accurately identifying the needs population, e.g. chronically homeless and veterans, and (5) measuring performance in reducing/ending homelessness.

 - 2012 Homeless Count Data Summary

 - 2011 Homeless Count

 - 2009 Homeless Count